 People who blame others for their own emotions and actions do so because they believe that if they put the responsibility on those around them, they’ll receive the love they’ve always wanted and needed.
-If they constantly paint themselves as a victim, eventually someone will come save them.
+If they constantly paint themselves as a victim, eventually someone will come to save them.

 People who take the blame for other people’s emotions and actions are always looking to save someone.
 They believe that if they can “fix” their partner, then they will receive the love and appreciation they’ve always wanted.